For other options to discover the Louvre, check out our Louvre for Kids Tour or our Evening Louvre Tour.

 Customize this Tour

-If you'd like to extend and customize your tour to include an introduction to the permanent collection of the Louvre please contact us to discuss the details.
+If you'd like to extend and customize your tour to include more works from the permanent collection of the Louvre please contact us to discuss the details.
 Whether you already have something in mind or would like to craft something entirely new, our dedicated planning specialists are on hand to help you develop a tour that will be just right for you.
 Context planners, all travelers in their own right and experts in their dedicated territory, will partner with you to create an itinerary suited exactly to your needs and schedule.

 Where do we meet?
 Where does the tour end?